 A few examples of exposures that are known to be toxic to the developing fetus are:

 Many chemicals are commonly found in the blood and body fluids of pregnant women and their infants.
-However, much remains unknown about the effects of fetal exposure to chemicals.14 It’s best to be cautious about chemical exposure when you are planning to get pregnant or if you are pregnant.
-Talk to your health care provider if you live or work in or near a toxic environment.13
+However, much remains unknown about the effects of fetal exposure to chemicals.18 It’s best to be cautious about chemical exposure when you are planning to get pregnant or if you are pregnant.
+Talk to your health care provider if you live or work in or near a toxic environment.17

 Follow a healthy diet.

-Read Nutrition During Pregnancy FAQs (PDF – 253 KB) from the American College of Obstetricians and Gynecologists to learn more about how much you should eat during pregnancy, the nutrients you need, and how much caffeine is safe to drink.
+Nutrition During Pregnancy FAQs (PDF – 72.1 KB) from the American College of Obstetricians and Gynecologists to learn more about how much you should eat during pregnancy, the nutrients you need, and how much caffeine is safe to drink.

 Limit caffeine intake.

 Some studies suggest that too much caffeine can increase the risk of miscarriage.
 Talk to your health care provider about the amount of caffeine you get from coffee, tea, or soda.
-Your health care provider might limit you to 200 milligrams (the amount in about one 12-ounce cup of coffee) per day.
-Keep in mind, though, that some of the foods you eat, including chocolate, also contain caffeine and contribute to the total amount you consume each day.16
+Your health care provider might suggest a limit of 200 milligrams (the amount in about one 12-ounce cup of coffee) per day.
+Keep in mind, though, that some of the foods you eat, including chocolate, also contain caffeine and contribute to the total amount you consume each day.20

 Talk to your health care provider about physical activity.

 Most women can continue regular levels of physical activity throughout pregnancy.
 Regular physical activity can help you feel better, sleep better, and prepare your body for birth.
-After your child is born, it can help get you back to your pre-pregnancy shape more quickly.17 Talk to your health care provider about the amount and type of physical activity that is safe for you.
+After your child is born, it can help get you back to your pre-pregnancy shape more quickly.21 Talk to your health care provider about the amount and type of physical activity that is right for you.